sophiaveksler/pxt-microbit/README.md

     <script type="text/javascript" src="/blb/javascript-client/src/ApiClient.js"></script>
     <script type ="text/javascript" src = "/blb/javascript-client/src/api/DataApi.js"></script>
     ```
+6. From the root directory, go into sim/state/adafruit.ts, and change "your-key-here" to be your API key, and change "your-username-here" to be your username.
-6. Run ```pxt serve``` from the root directory.
+7. Run ```pxt serve``` from the root directory.
-7. In the list of packages, click Advanced, and then scroll to the bottom to click "Add Package".
+8. In the list of packages, click Advanced, and then scroll to the bottom to click "Add Package".
-8. Add the "filesystem" package
+9. Add the "filesystem" package
-9. You may use the blocks now!
+10. You may use the blocks now!
 Enjoy!